Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$

 Within this broad context, we investigate in this paper the charge and spin instabilities in \LNO{} using a combination of model analysis and first-principles density functional theory (DFT) calculations.
-We identify a lattice-coupled rocksalt-type charge instability arising from the fluctuation of oxygen holes.
-This instability is manifested as long-range charge and concurrent antiferromagnetic orders in DFT plus Hubbard $U$ calculations, which could survive in the form of charge-density waves and spin-density waves in reality, as suggested by anomalies in the transport measurements of \LNO~\cite{Kobayashi1996,Wu2001,Liu2022}.
-The charge, spin, and associated lattice orders are found to be significantly curbed under high pressure, consistent with experimental findings of progressively enhanced metallicity~\cite{Wu2001, Liu2022} and a transition from a weakly insulating state to a metallic one~\cite{Sun2023} as pressure increases.
+We identify a lattice-coupled charge instability arising from short-range fluctuation of oxygen holes.
+This instability is manifested as long-range charge and concurrent antiferromagnetic orders in DFT plus Hubbard $U$ calculations, which could survive in the form of charge and spin-density waves in reality, giving rise to anomalies in transport measurements~\cite{Kobayashi1996,Greenblatt1997,Wu2001,Liu2022}.
+The charge, spin, and associated lattice orders are found to be significantly curbed under high pressure, consistent with experimental findings of pressure enhanced metallicity~\cite{Wu2001,Liu2022}.
 We further show that these instabilities can be effectively suppressed by carrier doping, suggesting a promising route to stabilize a superconducting phase under ambient pressure.